Holistic Politics: Multi-Dimensional Solutions for Political Problems

 - How the government artificially raises the pay for professionals and managers at the expense of the working class.

 - And more.

 Cut the subsidies for the rich, and we might not need government provided welfare.
 But in case we still do, I also have a series of articles on the economics of effective welfare.

 In these days of growing population and fixed-size planet, the grand debate has shifted to preserving nature vs. prosperity.

 This is well and good up to a point.
 Environmental preservation does have a price, and many forms of consumption do hurt the environment.
 But go too far in either direction and self-contradiction results: a pristine environment is a form of wealth!
 Once we get past the crisis stage, further improvement to the environment is a luxury.
 An anti-luxury mentality is thus self-defeating.
 Many environmentalists try to circumvent this dilemma by magnifying environmental threats in order to stay in crisis mode.
 They cry “Wolf!”
 As a result, many non-environmentalists discount legitimate concerns.
 Not good.

 To get to the next level of environmentalism, we need to look in two dimensions.

 Excellence in environmental preservation requires that we either brainwash half the population into being nature worshippers, or we look for solutions in the upper left quadrant, at ways to boost prosperity while better preserving nature.
-The green buttons on the sidebar provide the latter options.
+The green menu items provide the latter options.
 For example, we can stop global warming while continuing to prosper.
 Conservatives take note: you can use the climate change issue as a convenient crisis to get rid of the income tax and get something resembling the Fair Tax!